 I would be remiss not to emphasize the importance of a low-carbohydrate diet in the prevention and treatment of cancer.
 Consider that cancer cells feed preferentially on sugar.
 Recently, a high-carb diet was associated with recurrence of colon cancer.
 The connection is especially strong in patients who are overweight or obese.
 High blood sugar and insulin levels increase inflammation and cancer spread, while low-carb diets produce ketones that suppress cancer growth.
 The trick is to replace carbs with fruits, veggies, high-quality protein and healthy organic fats.
 Adding anti-cancer foods to the diet is also wise, especially for cancer survivors.
 Foods such as green tea, turmeric, ginger, omega-3 rich fatty fish (salmon, sardines, mackerel, etc.), cruciferous vegetables (broccoli, cauliflower, cabbage), herbs (thyme, rosemary, mint, basil, sage, oregano), berries, and even a little bit of red wine and dark chocolate all have antioxidative and anti-inflammatory benefits.

 Even after receiving the bad news that you have cancer, there is much you can do to increase survival.
 High on that list is to keep tumors from spreading to other body sites.
 Most cancer patients don’t succumb to a localized tumor, but rather to metastatic tumors, or to side effects of treatment.
 For example, melanoma accounts for only 4% of skin cancers, but is responsible for 80% of deaths from skin cancer, due to its propensity to metastasize.
+A recent (2017) review suggests that niacin (vitamin B3) might have a role in melanoma prevention.

 Unfortunately, there is still much we don’t know about how to keep cancer from spreading.
 Recently, a predictive test for the progression of skin cancer in patients was developed at UT Southwestern Medical Center in Dallas.
 Scientists implanted human melanoma cells from 20 cancer patients into immune-compromised mice.
 They found that the rate of cancer spread in mice correlated with clinical outcomes in patients.
 In other words, when the melanoma did not metastasize in the mice, it also did not metastasize in patients.
 This “xenograft” model should enable the study of mechanisms regulating metastasis and disease progression, and may lead to new prognostic markers and therapies.